CarePoint Health: $67M DIP and Confirmed Plan Transfers NJ Hospitals

 Frequently Asked Questions

 What were the stated reasons for the filing?
-Filing communications described post-COVID operating cost increases, persistent reimbursement challenges, and a charity-care burden tied to a high uninsured/underinsured patient mix PRNewswire.
+CarePoint's filing communications cited post-COVID operating cost increases, persistent reimbursement challenges, and a charity-care burden tied to a high uninsured and underinsured patient mix.

 When was the plan confirmed and when did it go effective?
-Post-emergence communications described plan confirmation on April 17, 2025 and an effective date of May 22, 2025 Hudson Regional Health, NJBIZ.
+The plan was confirmed on April 17, 2025 and went effective on May 22, 2025.

 What is the Litigation Trust, and why was it important to creditor recoveries?
-Bankruptcy filings described a Litigation Trust designed to monetize litigation claims and distribute proceeds under a negotiated waterfall between HRH and allowed general unsecured claims as described in bankruptcy filings.
-The plan projected 1%–2% recovery for general unsecured creditors, with recovery tied to litigation monetization as described in bankruptcy filings.
+The Litigation Trust monetizes litigation claims and distributes proceeds under a negotiated waterfall between HRH and allowed general unsecured claims.
+The plan projected 1%–2% recovery for general unsecured creditors, tied to litigation monetization.

 Did the plan include a process to evaluate potential claims against current management?
-Bankruptcy filings described evaluating potential D&O claims against current directors and officers through an independent reorganization committee process rather than granting broad releases to current insiders as described in bankruptcy filings.
-The plan also described D&O insurance limits of approximately $40 million as described in bankruptcy filings.
+The plan provided for evaluating potential D&O claims against current directors and officers through an independent reorganization committee rather than granting broad releases to current insiders, with D&O insurance limits of approximately $40 million.

 Who is the claims agent for CarePoint Health?
 Epiq Corporate Restructuring, LLC serves as the claims and noticing agent.
-The firm maintains the official claims register and distributes case notifications to creditors and parties in interest.
+The bar date order set a general claims bar date of March 14, 2025 and a governmental bar date of May 2, 2025.